-- 1. Nature and Extent of the Contamination including copies of the following documents pertaining to the Property: - a) All relevant Environmental Investigation Reports; - b) All publicly available Governmental Entity correspondence. - 2.
-Remediation: - a) Recommended method of Remediation; - b) Status of on-going Remediation, if any; - c) Environmental Professional's estimated cost of Remediation;

-- d) Environmental Professional's estimated completion date; - e) Governmental Entity's designation of responsible Person(s); - f) Person(s) paying for on-going Remediation;

-3. Collateral Value:

-- a) Proposed loan amount and proposed use of proceeds; - b) Appraised or the estimated value of the Property; - c) Institutional Controls and Engineering Controls, if any, and their impact on repayment ability, collateral value and marketability of the Property; and a) Indemnification.
-If any Person who possesses sufficient financial resources to cover the costs of completing Remediation executes the SBA Environmental Indemnification Agreement in Appendix 6, approval or disbursement may be considered.
-Lender must conduct an analysis of the proposed indemnitor to ensure that it has sufficient assets to honor an indemnification agreement.
-The Third Party Indemnitor cannot be the Applicant or the operating company.

-4. Mitigating Factors:
+- 1. Nature and Extent of the Contamination including copies of the following documents pertaining to the Property: - a.
+All relevant Environmental Investigation Reports; - b.
+All publicly available Governmental Entity correspondence. - 2.
+Remediation: - a.
+Recommended method of Remediation; - b.
+Status of on-going Remediation, if any; - c.
+Environmental Professional's estimated cost of Remediation; - d.
+Environmental Professional's estimated completion date; - e.
+Governmental Entity's designation of responsible Person(s); - f.
+Person(s) paying for on-going Remediation; - 3.
+Collateral Value: - a.
+Proposed loan amount and proposed use of proceeds; - b.
+Appraised or the estimated value of the Property; - c.
+Institutional Controls and Engineering Controls, if any, and their impact on repayment ability, collateral value and marketability of the Property; and - 4.
+Mitigating Factors: